 - The aesthetics of the material: The aesthetics of zirconia are a significant benefit.
 Zirconia is a great option for those who don't want metal in their mouth or the risk of dark colors showing through the gums.
 Zirconia is more natural-looking than titanium because it has a tooth-like hue that fits in with the rest of the teeth.

-- Higher corrosion resistance and less plaque: Zirconia implants, in addition to being corrosion-resistant, also develop less plaque than titanium implants.
+- Higher corrosion resistance and less plaque: Zirconia implants, in addition to being corrosion-resistant, develop less plaque than titanium implants.
 Zirconia dental implants are also associated with fewer infections.

 - Hypoallergenic: Many patients are concerned about metal allergies.
 Metal-free zirconia implants are far less likely than titanium implants to cause adverse reactions.
 As a result, they are less dangerous for those who are allergic to metals.
 Patients who are allergic to nickel or who don't want to have metal implants may be better off with zirconia implants.